spierala/mini-rx-store/docs/docs/ext-undo-extension.md

 sidebar_label: Undo
 ---

-With the Undo Extension we can easily undo Actions which have been dispatched to the Store.
+With the Undo Extension we can easily undo actions which have been dispatched to the store.

 ## Register the extension